 Recently described as a "revelation” and “breathtaking from start to finish” (NRC, Netherlands), Trinidadian soprano Jeanine De Bique is recognized as an artist of “dramatic presence and versatility” (Washington Post, USA) and possessing “genuine star quality” (New York Amsterdam News).

 Ms. De Bique holds a Master degree from the Manhattan School of Music.
 Her awards include First prize at the Young Concert Artists, Inc Music Competition, the Arleen Auger Prize at the Hertogenbosch International Vocal Competition, Third Prize in the Viotti International Music Competition and a prize winner at the Gerda Lissner Vocal Competition (New York).
 She was a finalist and a study grant award recipient of the 2011 Metropolitan Opera National Council Auditions, and received a study grant from the Licia Albanese-Puccini Foundation during her studies.

-Highlights of the upcoming season 2018/19 will be the title role of Handel’s Rodelinda at Opéra de Lille, Théâtre de Caen and Théâtre des Champs-Élysées conducted by Emmanuelle Häim, her role debut as Susanna in Le Nozze di Figaro at Arizona Opera and Donna Anna with Opéra national du Rhin and Aida in Caruso in Havana by Micha Hamel, a new production produced by National Dutch Opera.
+Highlights of the upcoming season 2018/19 will be the title role of Handel’s Rodelinda at Opéra de Lille, Théâtre de Caen and Théâtre des Champs-Élysées conducted by Emmanuelle Häim; her role debut as Susanna in Le Nozze di Figaro at Arizona Opera; Donna Anna with Opéra national du Rhin and Aida in Caruso in Havana by Micha Hamel, a new production produced by National Dutch Opera.
 Concert performances include, Mahler 4 at Teatro alla Scala di Milano, Marinsky Theater, Philharmonie im Gasteig, Béla Bartók Concert Hall - Müpa Budapest conducted by Teodor Currentzis; Messiah with the Melbourne Symphony and Handel Arias and Mozart’s Requiem with the Budapest Festival Orchestra conducted by Ivan Fischer at the Hollywood Bowl and Lincoln Center, Mahler’s 8th Symphony with the Chicago Symphony Orchestra conducted by Marin Aslop at the Ravinia Festival among others.

 Last summer, she gave highly acclaimed debuts at the Salzburg Festival as Annio in a new production of La Clemenza di Tito by Peter Sellars and at the BBC PROMS and the Aldeburgh Festival with the Chineke!
 Orchestra in works by Handel, followed by concerts of La Clemenza di Tito throughout Europe with Musica Aeterna, conducted by Teodor Currentzis.